tmy47/StackExchangeApp/README.md

 **StackExchageApp displays a list of recent StackOverflow Questions**

-Questions are filtered on the flowwing criteria
+Questions are filtered on the following criteria

 1. Have an accepted answer
 2. Contain more than one answer